myspc-development/art-test/CONTRIBUTING.md

 ## Coding Standards

 The project follows the [WordPress PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/) and ESLint recommended rules.
 Run `composer sniff` to check PHP files and `npm run lint` to verify JavaScript code.

+## Documentation Guidelines

+Documentation lives in the `docs/` directory and is organized by audience folders (admin, developer, qa, user).
+Each folder has a `README.md` that lists key articles in order.

+When adding a new document:
+1. Include frontmatter with `title`, `category`, `role`, `last_updated`, and `status`.
+2. Use relative links to other docs.
+3. Update `docs/index.md` so readers can discover the new guide.
+4. Keep filenames lowercase with hyphens.

+Questions or suggestions can be filed via the link in [docs/feedback.md](docs/feedback.md).